 During the stay-at-home orders related to the 2020 Covid-19 pandemic, Sixx, Bingham, and Ruby were spotted in Wyoming.

-Real Estate: In July 2014, Sixx and his wife bought a mansion in Los Angeles suburb Westlake Village for $4.125 million.
+In July 2014, Sixx and his wife bought a mansion in Los Angeles suburb Westlake Village for $4.125 million.
 The 10,300-square-foot, single-story home is set on 1.2 acres within an exclusive gated country club called North Ranch Country Estates.
 The home has high ceilings, large main rooms, a family room wet bar, and extensive loggias that make the home ideal for entertaining.
 A spa sits off the swimming pool and another is by the master suite.
 The pool cabana has bathrooms, a covered area, and an outdoor shower.
 There are a total of six bedrooms and eight bathrooms.
 In October 2020 he listed this home for sale for $5.699 million.
 He sold the home in September 2021 for $5.18 million.

-Shortly after buying the Westlake Village mansion, Sixx listed his former home in Calabassas for sale for $2.399 million.
+Shortly after buying the Westlake Village mansion, Sixx listed his former home in Calabasas for sale for $2.399 million.
 Set in a gated community on a third of an acre corner lot, the home has four bedrooms, five bathrooms, wood floors, an office with built-ins, a loft, a music room/home theater, a swimming pool, spa and barbecue center with fireplace and pizza oven.
 He purchased the home in 2011 for $1.89 million.

 |Net Worth:||$45 Million|